hawtio/hawtio-operator/README.md

     - second-route
     - third-route
 ```

+### Updating of `hawtio-online` images
+If the operator has already installed a hawtio-online instance and new versions of images are
+published to the same floating tag then the operator is capable of signalling an update to
+that installed version of hawtio-online.
+An updater routine can poll the registry which sourced the hawtio-online images and check
+whether new images are available.
+If there are new images then the operator's reconciler is
+triggered and the image properties of the hawtio-online deployment are updated.
+This leads to
+the hawtio-online deployment being restarted and a new instance of the pod is spun-up to
+replace the old one.
+Should there be no new versions then the updater returns to a quiet state
+until the next scheduled polling is due.

+#### Environment Variables
+The updater can be controlled with the following environment variable:
+- UPDATE_POLLING_INTERVAL: specifies the duration between checks for the updater to determine if new hawtio-online images are available for the operator to upgrade to.
+Values should be in the form of a duration, ie. `6h`, `12h`.
+The update is disabled with the default value set to `0`.
+- CUSTOM_PULL_SECRET_NAME: in the event that `hawtio-online` images are being pulled from a registry protected by authentication, it is necessary to provide the updater with the necessary credentials.
+The [pull secret](https://docs.okd.io/4.21/openshift_images/managing_images/using-image-pull-secrets.html) should be created in the operator's installed namespace and its name specified by this environment variable in the operator's deployment resource.
+The pull secret will then be extracted and the credentials used for authentication by the updater to the image registry.
+By default, if this environment variable is not provided, the updater will attempt an anonymous and unauthenticated connection to the image registry - this would be sufficient for public registries, eg. quay.io.

 ## Deploy

 To create the required resources by the operator (e.g. CRD, service account, roles, role binding, deployment, ...), run the following command: